What, when and how to assess in math class

 With this idea in mind, and with a desire to simplify, we understand that assessment consists of three phases, as is described by Fernández and Morales (2022).
 The difficulty lies in answering the questions raised in each phase:

 Traditionally, math teachers focused on content acquisition: Do you know how to add?
 Do you know what an isosceles triangle is?
 Since the early 2000s, however, the majority of experts in mathematics education and in an increasing number of institutions, have been committed to learning (and, therefore, to assessment) that also considers, in addition to content, the processes of mathematical competence.

-Niss and Højgaard (2019), the parents of the PISA theoretical framework in mathematics, explain it this way (in English in the original):
+Niss and Højgaard (2019), the parents of the PISA theoretical framework in mathematics, explain it this way: